 By Travis Peardon, Regional Livestock Specialist, Outlook

-For more information, please contact your nearest Saskatchewan Agriculture Regional Office or the Agriculture Knowledge Centre at 1-866-457-2377.
+For more information, contact your local Ministry of Agriculture Regional Services Office or the Agriculture Knowledge Center at 1-866-457-2377.